 For people far from the coast, the rising sea levels haven’t been a concern.
 However, in Fort Lauderdale, most people can easily walk to the coast.
 Sea levels tend to rise and fall naturally, but as of recently, the rate is increasing.
 Instead of the average 8-inch increase over time, some studies are showing that the rate of increase could be 2 feet or 24 inches by 2050.
 This was also mentioned to be a conservative estimate, meaning some projections estimate that it will be higher.

 The big problem with this projection is that a lot of people in Fort Lauderdale only live 4-5 feet above sea level.
 The rising sea level could make their homes become uninhabitable.
-Many people might need to relocateOpens in a new tab. in the next couple of years in order to not become unexpectedly homeless.
+Many people might need to relocate in the next couple of years in order to not become unexpectedly homeless.
 It is unwise to move somewhere just to be evicted later because your home has become uninhabitable due to the ocean.

 3. Too Many Boats

 It’s amazing to live by the beach and to be able to go and enjoy the water.
 One of the many ways that people enjoy the water is by going boating.
 Going boating isn’t a bad activity, but the number of boats in the area can seem overwhelming.
-Fort Lauderdale is considered the Yacht capital of the United StatesOpens in a new tab. with 50,000 boats on a shoreline of 300 miles.
+Fort Lauderdale is considered the Yacht capital of the United States with 50,000 boats on a shoreline of 300 miles.
 Boating also is a huge industry and supplies many jobs in the area.

-One localOpens in a new tab. mentioned how the boats tend to attract loud and young people who don’t have a ton of common sense.
+One local mentioned how the boats tend to attract loud and young people who don’t have a ton of common sense.
 Yachts are also typically marketed to be used for parties and for big events.
 It can be hard to appreciate the beach and the coast if all a person can see and experience are the yachts nearby.

 4. Bugs and Insects

 Bugs and insects abound in the warm and humid areas of the world.
 Fort Lauderdale, Florida is no exception.
-There are about 12,500 different types of bugsOpens in a new tab. in Florida.
+There are about 12,500 different types of bugs in Florida.
 There are a plethora of different kinds of wasps, ants, flies, and cockroaches.
 Cockroaches are commonplace.

 There are also other kinds of insect monstrosities there.
 One of them is called the Eastern Velvet Ant, which is actually just a wingless version of a wasp.
 The sting is so powerful that the insect is nicknamed “cow-killer”.
 No one wants to live in a place that is infested with bugs.